Have you heard of the Rate of Perceived Exertion (RPE) chart but aren’t quite sure how it works—or whether it’s even useful for your running workouts?

 They feel they are performing a medium-intensity activity, whereas their heart rate data would suggest they are going at high intensity.
 The more conditioned the athlete, the closer the correlation between HR and RPE typically is.

-Someone’s breathing rate may be far from maximal exertion, yet their actual heart rate is near the maximum level of exertion.
+While someone’s breathing rate may be far from maximal exertion, their actual heart rate is near the maximum level of exertion.

-Being able to perform something like a talk test in these scenarios may be more telling than looking at your watch to check your target heart rate.
+In these scenarios, being able to perform something like a talk test may be more telling than looking at your watch to check your target heart rate.

 Secondly, even conditioned athletes can find their heart rates drifting higher than their predetermined HRZs tell them they should be – due to either running in the heat or a phenomenon known as cardiac drift, which occurs during prolonged endurance activity.